Rallyware Raises $22M to Speed up Disrupting Enterprise Digital Transformation

 The Future of Productivity: Pillars of Performance Enablement for 2023

-Performance enablement platforms are a relatively new category in the world of business software, made necessary by a number of realities challenging businesses today, and possible by a number of transformations.
+As opposed to workforce management software, performance enablement platforms are a relatively new category in the world of business software, made necessary by a number of realities challenging businesses today.
+They’re even starting to upstage and replace traditional workforce analytics software.
 Before we delve into the 3 pillars of performance enablement for 2023, let’s take a look at some of the forces driving the need for this paradigm shift in workforce technology and strategy.

 The labor market has been out of balance since COVID-19 sent the world into a tailspin.
 The Great Resignation saw folks leaving their jobs in droves — according to the Bureau of Labor Statistics, open jobs outnumber job seekers by nearly 4 million! — creating huge and ongoing labor shortages.

 On top of the scramble to attract and retain workforce, economic headwinds like inflation and the threat of recession are leading executives to take long, hard looks at their spending.
 Many of them are finding that they’re hemorrhaging money on maintaining legacy tech stacks of one-off applications.
 The time for consolidation is nigh.

 That brings us to performance enablement platforms.
 In some ways, they’re updated of traditional workforce management software.
 These are all-in-one, integrated applications which house all distributed workforce needs in one single sign-on experience.
 The key to their revolutionary power, however, is not just in consolidation but real time enablement.
 Performance enablement platforms drive performance continuously upward by triggering and reinforcing the most productive behaviors.
 PEPs surface the right action at the right time for the right person, targeting specific gains in productivity in real time using data from multiple consolidated tools to maximize personalization, and thus outcomes.